IBMStreams/streamsx.topology/DEVELOPMENT.md

 * `all` (default) : Build the project, including the Java code for the Java Application API, the SPL `com.ibm.streamsx.topology` SPL toolkit and the sample applications.
 If SCALA_HOME is set then Scala support is also built.
 * `clean` : Clean the project
 * `test` : Run the JUnit tests, most of the tests are run twice, once in embedded mode (within the JVM) and once in Streams standalone mode.
-* `test.report` : Build a test report for the JUnit test runs.
-This is invoked automatically when the `test` target passes, but in case of a failure, this may be invoked to produce a test report to easily display the failure(s).
-* `test.quick` : Run the Junit tests quickly as a sanity check, this runs a subset of the tests, avoiding SPL generation & compilation and code coverage. *This target currently may still invoke some SPL compilation (sc) so may not be a quick as it could be.*

 ### Implementing toolkit messages
 This toolkit supports globalized messages with unique message IDs.
 The guidelines for implementing a message bundle are described in [Messages and National Language Support for Toolkits](https://github.com/IBMStreams/administration/wiki/Messages-and-National-Language-Support-for-toolkits).